pfoy/SixerrApp/README.md

 # Sixerr App - a Fiverr clone project using Pythong, Django, Braintree, and a Postgres backend.

+This app was made based off of [this tutorial](https://code4startup.com/projects/build-fiverr-marketplace-with-python-django-and-braintree).

 ## The project features include:
 * a 2-sided marketplace
 * Facebook authentication